 Bear Pit Area

 The Bear Pit Area is on the right as you descend towards the sea.
 Just after the brief descent scramble go out onto a platform on the right from where there are good views of this cliff.
 Most routes can be easily started from here.
 This area is prone to seepage and will need two or three days at least to be dry.
-It was photographed below just a few hours after light rainfall.
+I've only looked at a couple of lines on the left.
+There are a number of VS, HVS and E1 routes further right.

-The Cioch Area has the best climbing and most solid rock at Money Head, with 5 great routes.
+The Cioch Area has the best climbing and most solid rock at Money Head, with 6½ great routes.
 This area of steep slabs is about 100m north of the Bear Pit.
-The slabs are just south of a very prominent overhanging beak of rock "the Cioch" which is probably still unclimbed.
-Approach this crag from the moor by descending slabs immediately south of the routes.
-There are two good VS's and two good Severe's on the slabs.
-There is also nice grassy area at the top for gearing up and picnicking.
+There is a nice grassy area at the top for gearing up and picnicking.
+Approach this crag from the moor by descending easy slabs immediately south of the routes.
+There are two good, but tricky, VS's and four good Severe's on the slabs.

-The routes are about 15m long, the photograph above is very fore-shortened.
+The routes are actually about 20m to 25m long.
+The photograph above is very fore-shortened.

-All routes start in much the same area at the foot of the lower slabs, which
+All routes are best started in much the same area at the foot of the lower slabs, which

 is just accessible at high tide (but not in big seas!!).
 Descent is by